Europe shares hit 5-year high as Fed sticks to stimulus

 PARIS, Sept 19 (Reuters) - European shares rose on Thursday, with one benchmark index rising to a five-year high after the U.S. Federal Reserve surprised the market by delaying plans to scale back its stimulus measures.

-Cyclicals and real estate shares led the rally, with global miner Anglo American up 3.7 percent and Unibail-Rodamco , Europe’s biggest property group, up 4.8 percent.
+Cyclicals and real estate shares led the rally, with global miner Rio Tinto gaining 1.4 percent and Unibail-Rodamco , Europe’s biggest property group, surging 3.9 percent.

-Gold miners also rallied, tracking a sharp rise in the precious metal as the U.S. dollar fell.
-Randgold climbed 8.1 percent and Fresnillo added 6 percent.
+Gold miners also jumped, tracking a sharp rally in the precious metal as the U.S. dollar fell.
+Randgold climbed 8.3 percent and Fresnillo added 5.7 percent.

 After European markets closed on Wednesday, the Fed said it would keep buying $85 billion in assets per month, countering expectations that it would start trimming the programme by at least $5 billion to $10 billion.